Fraternalilab/VCAb/README.md

 # VCAb
-This repository contains all the source code needed to generate VCAb database and the shiny application of it.
+This repository contains all the source code needed to generate the web interface and assembling the available experimental antibody structure space (Antibodies containing both V and C regions).

 ## Access VCAb online